 The regulations caution that such a situation still could require the employer to pay the H-1B worker's wages.
 For example, if an employer benefit plan or a statute, such as the Family Medical Leave Act (FMLA) or Americans with Disabilities Act (ADA), requires the employee to be paid, then you remain on the hook, subject of course to what the benefit plan or applicable statute provides.

 Therefore, be sure to review any benefit plan documents and perhaps consult with labor counsel to determine whether a state or federal law requires you to continue to pay the H-1B worker who is on leave.

 You might want to make sure your employee receives any needed documents from you to help show that the employee is on an authorized, unpaid leave.
 These documents could include a letter from you confirming employment status and length of approved leave and relevant sections of your employee benefit plan.

-It also is a good idea to encourage the employee to keep copies of any relevant records he or she might have, such as a car crash report, child's birth certificate, or physician's statement explaining a medical condition and need for time away from work.
+It also is a good idea to encourage the employee to keep copies of any relevant records, such as a car crash report, child's birth certificate, or physician's statement explaining a medical condition and need for time away from work.

 An employee who takes an extended leave to vacation abroad should keep copies of travel itineraries, plane tickets, and passport entry and exit stamps, so as to evidence the time abroad.
 This will document the leave and also allow you to "recapture" that time abroad when requesting an extension of the employee's H-1B status.
 As you're likely aware, H-1B status is limited to six years total, with some exceptions, but any time spent abroad stops the six-year clock from ticking.